airbnb/Showkase/README.md

     <img height="600" src="https://github.com/airbnb/Showkase/assets/showkase_demo.gif">
 </p>

- ## Features
- - Support for top level functions and class functions to be annotated with the `@Showkase` annotation.
- - 5 Permutations are auto created for each component (Basic Example, Dark Mode, RTL, Font Scaled, Display Scaled.
-Look in the gif above for examples)'
- - Support for searching by component name and component group.
- - Multi-module support for showcasing composables across multiple modules.
- - Support for constraining a component with a custom height/width using additional parameters in the `@Showkase` annotation.
- - Descriptive error messages so that the users of the library can fix any incorrect setup.
- - Incremental annotation processor that makes the code-gen more performant.

  ## Why should you use Showkase?
  - Showkase eliminates the manual work needed in maintaining a UI component preview/browser app that each company is forced to build